shrutityagi4102/myleetcodesolutions/README.md

 164. Sort an Array
 165. Minimum Cost of Buying Candies With Discount
 166. Longer Contiguous Segments of Ones than Zeros
+167. Count Elements With Strictly Smaller and Greater Elements